September 11

 minutes of the flight, the hijackers took control of the plane but as the plane

-was heading towards the possible target of White
+was heading towards the possible target of the White

 House or Capitol Building, it